-• The 1-Point Perspective guide helps you draw lines coming from a single vanishing point, which is in the middle of the horizon by default.
-It also helps you draw along the horizontal and vertical axes.
-This can help create realistic-looking backgrounds with buildings, walls and objects that are facing your camera.
+• The 1-Point Perspective guide helps you draw lines coming from a single vanishing point in the middle of the horizon.
+It also helps you draw lines that are either parallel or perpendicular to the horizon line.

+This is useful for drawing cuboid structures that are facing the camera.